r0ss-mYstery/NLP-Interview-Questions/README.md

 Some ambiguities faced are:

-Lexical Ambiguity: Words which have more than one meaning.\n Syntactic Ambiguity: Grammars used in sentences are ambiguous, and also more than one parsed tree is correct for a sentence given grammar.
+Lexical Ambiguity: Words which have more than one meaning.<br>
+Syntactic Ambiguity: Grammars used in sentences are ambiguous, and also more than one parsed tree is correct for a sentence given grammar.
-Semantic Ambiguity: More than one semantic interpretation for a sentence.
+Semantic Ambiguity: More than one semantic interpretation for a sentence.<br>
 Pragmatic Ambiguity: It arises when the statement is not specific, and the context does not provide the information needed to clarify the statement.